 9.)
 Drive around the whole the island

 Mykonos is a tiny island and one that can be zoomed around on your own little moped with ease!

 Pack a backpack of sunblock, towels and plenty of water and head out into the rolling hills of this gorgeous island.
 I guarantee you’ll find a shed load of amazing pit stops and secluded little coves you’ll be itching to explore.

 Mopeds are easy to hire from lots of places in the main town – you’ll be spoilt for choice!
-Like I mentioned before, only ride a moped if you feel safe, confident and you have the licence to do so.
+Like I mentioned before, only ride a moped if you feel safe and confident and you have the licence to do so.

 10.)
 Find a peaceful beach: Fokos Bay or Delos Island

 Over on the other side of the island, away from Mykonos Town is one tranquil and peaceful beach you’ll want to enjoy.
 Don’t expect a huge infrastructure of showers, etc – it really is as natural as a beach comes.

 Hop on your moped (or grab a taxi) and head here for a few hours of relaxation.
 Make sure to grab a yummy bite to eat at Fokos Taverna, their Greek Salads are incredible on a hot Summer’s day.

 Alternatively, If you’re visiting Delos Island, you can grab your boat tickets here and head to Mykonos Town harbour to board.
 It really is one of the best things to do in Mykonos if you want to explore more of the area.